 transverse wave

-26. is a wave that can travel only through matter
+26. is a wave that can travel through empty space and through matter

 absorption